kavi-kumaran-13962/ProConnect/README.md

 ## Setup

-To set up the Musehive application locally, you'll need to run both the server and client components.
+To set up the ProConnect application locally, you'll need to run both the server and client components.

 **Server:**